 - settle any variances between traded and scheduled quantities at the 6AM DWGM price on the gas delivery day specified in the forward product.

-On 4 July 2019 the AEMC released a draft determination not to make a rule.
+On 3 October 2019 the AEMC released a final determination not to make a rule.

 There are currently several options for participants in the DWGM to manage their spot price risk, including trading gas at trade-points just outside the declared transmission system, trading financial products on the ASX, and trading bilaterally negotiated contracts such as gas supply agreements (GSAs) and over-the-counter (OTC) contracts.